Gardening for Butterflies

 Canadians love butterflies!
 Not only do we fill our gardens with plants for butterflies but our parks and public spaces are bursting with plants that attract, host and feed butterflies.
 Summer is the perfect time to plant to invite butterflies into the garden.
 When doing so, keep in mind that butterflies need plants for shelter, for laying eggs (host plants) and for food.
 The following combines these 3 types of plants into a helpful list of trees, shrubs, perennials and annuals to attract butterflies to your garden.

-There are a few trees that feed butterflies, but most act as hosts or shelter.
+There are a few trees that feed butterflies, but most act as hosts or shelters.
 Either way, the following trees will attract butterflies to your yard.
 Black Locust trees (like Purple Robe), Black Cherry trees, Willows, Eastern Redbuds, Flowering Dogwoods, River Birch and Sugar Maple.

 There are many shrubs that attract butterflies.
 The most obvious is, of course, the Butterfly Bush!
-With a name like that there’s no question that it will attract butterflies to the garden.
+With a name like that, there’s no question that it will attract butterflies to the garden.
 But there are many other shrubs that will also do the job.
 Some of these include Sweetspire, Summersweet, Privet, Viburnum and Spirea.